DeliciousWaffle/MastersProject/README.md

     FROM CustomerPurchaseDetails
     GROUP BY PaymentMethod
     HAVING COUNT(PaymentMethod) > 10;
-## Other Commands
-Here are the other commands available.
-Diagrams outlining their syntax can be found in src/files/images/helpscreen/
-* CREATE TABLE
-* ALTER TABLE
-* DROP TABLE
-* INSERT
-* UPDATE
-* DELETE
-* GRANT
-* REVOKE
 ## Query Tree Example
 Here is an example of a query being transformed into a query tree.
 The query tree goes through an optimization process before being executed.
 This is to make execution of a query more efficient.
 Each section will show the tree after